 I don’t know about you, but that sounds like a darn good mascot to me.
 Pluuuuuuus, it just so happens to make the most delicious, dense, decadent peanut butter chocolate dessert out there.

 What?
 You’re not familiar with the addictive candy confection that goes by the name Buckeye?

 Your life is about to get thirteen times better.
 The Buckeye is essentially a ball of sweet, smooth, creamy peanut butter dunked in chocolate and made to look like a Buckeye tree nut.
 See here.
 Drool a little bit.
 You’re welcome.

 Anyways, this is my version of the buckeye in brownie form.
 It starts with dark, fudgy brownies.
-You can make this super simple and use your favorite box mix, or start with my favorite homemade brownie recipe.
+You can make this super simple and use your favorite box mix, or start with my favorite easy one pot fudge brownies.
 Next, a thick whipped peanut butter frosting gets spread on top of the brownies.

 Let’s stop for a minute and talk about this frosting.
 It takes about five minutes to make.
 It’s outrageously good.
 You’re going to want to grab a bowl and eat it by the spoonful.
 But try, TRY to resist.
 I really want you to get the full Buckeye Brownie experience.
 But feel free to lick those beaters clean.
 And the mixing bowl too.
 I am soooo not judging.